 The projects demonstrated empowerment of smallholder organisations through creation and support for farmer organizations and POs linked to HUBs in PASP; capacities were also strengthened through the creation of MCCs and value chains linked to dairy processing.
 There were some indirect benefits for ecosystem services in PAPS and RDDP but generally this area was given low attention: the focus was more on directed project activities.
-However, there was clear evidence of measures and activities reached these poverty reduction, increased incomes and positive inclusion of displaced populations by Boko Haram.
+However, there was clear evidence of measures and activities reached these poverty reduction, increased incomes and positive sectors effectively.
+Total outreach to beneficiaries was 238,980.
+No disaggregated data were available to confirm if PASP reached 40% women through its activities.
+Focus on youth was limited (10%) and below the design target (20%).